NOAA-GSL/VxCouchbasePerformanceTest/test/README.md

 The tests indicate that the difference is substantive, see table 3.
 Epoch based queries are more than twice as fast.
-Considering that almost all meteorological verification data is date and time based, but never sub-second times it makes good sense to base queries on epochs.
+Considering that almost all meteorological verification data is date and time based, but never sub-second times, it makes good sense to base queries on epochs.
 **NOTE:** That does not mean that it isn't a good idea to ingest ISO dates into the documents, as there may be good reasons for doing that, just don't qualify the query by them.
 Always have epochs along with the